DataIntellectTech/TorQ/docs/Processes.md

 ### Synchronous Behaviour

-When using synchronous queries the gateway can only handle one query at a time and cannot timeout queries other than with the standard -T flag.
+Prior to KDB v3.6, when using synchronous queries the gateway could only handle one query at a time and cannot timeout queries other than with the standard -T flag.
+For v3.6+, deferred synchronous calls are supported, allowing the gateway to process mulitple requests at a time.
 All synchronous queries will be immediately dispatched to the back end processes.
 They will be dispatched using an asyhcnronous call, allowing them to run in parallel rather than serially.
 When the results are